Gilga/BuildExecutable.jl/README.md

 * WinRPM

 # Tested on
+## Note on portability
+The executable produced by `build_executable` is known to be portable across Windows computers, and OS X, but not on Linux.
+To increase the portablity use an older `cpu_target` target as `"core2"` instead of `"native"`.

 ## Windows
 * Operating System: Windows 10 Home 64-bit (10.0, Build 16299) (16299.rs3_release.170928-1534)
 * Processor: Intel(R) Core(TM) i7-4510U CPU @ 2.00GHz (4 CPUs), ~2.0GHz